lindsayrmaher/phase-0-tracks/web_dev/request_cycle/http_requests.md

 The POST request is submitting data to be processed to a specific source.
 A good example of when you'd want to use a POST method would be asking a user to submit a form that contained sensitive information.
 Since you wouldn't necessarily want to have that information cached or saved in browser history, a POST method would be a better option.

+#What is a Cookie and how does it relate to the HTTP request

+Cookies are small text files stored in the browser.
+Cookies can store a unique "ID" attached to your visit, and store that information so that you are no longer considered a first time user.
+When the HTTP request is run, the cookie would check to see whether you have an ID that matches one in the database.
+If so, it would consider you a returning visitor rather than a new one.